FIWARE/test.Functional/API.test/security.PEPProxy/5.4.0/README.md

 In order to test this GE, two Virtual Machines you needed, which are:

 1. **Identity Management - KeyRock GE** - follow the instruction to [deploy a dedicated KeyRock instance] (https://catalogue.fiware.org/enablers/identity-management-keyrock/creating-instances).
-2. **PEP Proxy - Wilma** - follow the instruction to [deploy a dedicated KeyRock instance] (https://catalogue.fiware.org/enablers/identity-management-keyrock/creating-instances).
+2. **PEP Proxy - Wilma** - download PEP Proxy source code via github at this link (https://github.com/ging/fiware-pep-proxy.git) and run it (follow the next preliminary steps section).
-2. **JMeter** - select "base_ubuntu_14.04" image in the FIWARE Cloud Portal to install JMeter on Ubuntu Virtual Machine.
+3. **JMeter** - select "base_ubuntu_14.04" image in the FIWARE Cloud Portal to install JMeter on Ubuntu Virtual Machine.

 [Top](#pep-proxy---wilma)